Multirate Timestepping for the Incompressible Navier-Stokes Equations in Overlapping Grids: Results

 Using the multirate timestepping method described in Section \ref{sec:method}, two different timestep ratio are used for the Schwarz-SEM framework; $\tsr=5$ and $\tsr=100$.
 Since the subdomain with slower time-scales has to take many fewer timesteps in the MTS-based scheme, we use fewer MPI ranks for the outer domain in comparison to the MPI ranks needed for the STS-based scheme.
 The timing analysis for the MTS-based scheme has been presented in Section \ref{sec:timinigmulti}.

 Following the monodomain calculation, the polynomial order is set to $N=7$ for the overlapping grid calculation.
 Since the overlap region is away from the area of interest, we set $Q=0$ with $m=1$, and the flow statistics are temporally-averaged over more than 30 CTU.
+Figure \ref{fig:plumeresults3d} shows a snapshot of the instantaneous temperature and velocity magnitude solution from the overlapping grid calculation with $\tsr=100$.

 Figure \ref{fig:plumeresults} shows the temporally and spatially averaged (azimuthally averaged) velocity magnitude, temperature perturbation, and turbulent kinetic energy (TKE) contours, respectively, for the overlapping grid ($\tsr=5$ and 100) and monodomain calculations.
 We observe that the Schwarz-SEM framework gives good comparison with the monodomain SEM calculation even when the timestep ratio is 100.